No topic

 The verdict: is April worth it?

-April’s customisable plans and large global network of providers, coupled with a digital-first strategy, aim for an easy experience.
+April’s customisable plans and large global network of providers, coupled with a digital user experience, aim to make their cover super accessible for expats and those living abroad.

-To find the best policy, compare quotes from multiple providers, focusing on coverage and limits.
+When looking for the best policy for you, it’s always good to compare quotes from multiple providers, focusing on coverage and limits and how that balances with your budget.

 FAQ